 Whether a work or private party, try to speak with the person organizing the event to find out what’s on the menu and to offer your help.
 For catered events, speak with the food-service manager about options for you.
-While many people will willingly avoid having mass amounts of allergenic foods, such as shrimp or nut trays, it may be unrealistic to expect every menu item to be “free- from” all of your allergens.
+Many people will willingly avoid having mass amounts of allergenic foods, such as shrimp or nut trays.
+However, it may be unrealistic to expect every menu item to be “free- from” all of your allergens.
 And remember, nobody can realistically provide a complete “guarantee.”

-Offer to bring your own food if you you’re not comfortable with the options, or if a host or staff are not willing to accommodate your allergies.
-For pot-luck events, bring your own dish and serve yourself before others dig in.
+Offer to bring your own food if you you’re not comfortable with the options, or if a host or staff are not able to accommodate your allergies.
+For potluck events, bring your own dish and serve yourself before others dig in.
 Many people with food allergies eat something before an event, just in case there are limited safe options.

-While a DD is there to ensure that everyone gets home safely, you can also teach this person to help in an allergic reaction.
-Teach the DD to recognize the symptoms; explain where you keep your auto-injector and how to use it; and make sure the person knows to call 911 if you have a reaction.
+While a designated driver is there to ensure that everyone gets home safely, you can also teach this person to help in an allergic reaction.
+Teach the DD to recognize the symptoms; explain where you keep your auto-injector and how to use it.
+Plus, make sure the person knows to call 911 if you have a reaction.
 If everyone else is inebriated – including you – the DD may be more alert to an allergic reaction in its early stages.